tukl-msd/pytorch-2dlstm/README.md

-# pytorch-2dlstm
+# PyTorch Implementation of 2D-LSTM Neural Network
-PyTorch Implementation of 2D-LSTM Neural Network
+This repository will contain a PyTorch implementation of 2D-LSTM neural network.